bishalk21/CodingPractice/react-js-zero-to-hero/chapter-02-igniting-our-app/README.md

 ## package-lock.json

 1. What is package-lock.version?

-package-lock.version is a property in package-lock.json file.
-It is used to specify the version of the package-lock.json file format.

 package.lock.json is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 It is used to ensure that the same versions of dependencies are installed when you run npm install on another machine.